 This peaceful temple structure is tucked away within a mountain pass.
 The whole complex consists of numerous temples and stairways winding upwards towards a natural spring.
 The spring trickles down into three pools in which visitors bathe; there is one pool for the women, one for the men, and one for the monkeys!

-Locals on their way to the springs, Galtaji
+People on their way to the springs, Galtaji

 Monkey temple, Galtaji